AdamSchinzel/sismo-connect-backend/README.md

 # sismoConnect backend

-This is an example how to use sismoConnect to verify proofs on backend written in Node.js.
+This is an example how to use Sismo Connect to verify proofs on backend written in Node.js.

 ## Documentation